DavidAbram/do-ssl/README.md

 Follow the instructions below:

+1. SSH to a  master servers.
-1. Generate a SSH key pair (without a passphrase):
+2. Generate a SSH key pair without a passphrase (skip if you have an existing one):

 ```
 [root@machine digitalocean-ssl]# ssh-keygen